 ‘I went into the Zone and came back alive and with money.’

 In (1), the Russian text has the past tense form šel of idti ‘walk’, because we are dealing with movement in one direction towards a goal, whereas in (2) the past tense form of xodit’ ‘walk’ is used, since the example describes a round trip (into the zone and back again).
-Verbs like idti are referred to as “unidirectional”, whereas the label “non-directional” is used about verbs like xodit’.
-In addition to roundtrips as in (2), non-directional verbs are used in constructions describing movement “round about” as in (3), where a woman is walking around in a room, and the ability to carry out the relevant type of motion as in (4), which is about a girl who is able to walk again after a serious illness.
+Verbs like idti in (1) are referred to as “unidirectional”, whereas the label “non-directional” is used about verbs like xodit’ in (2).
+In addition to roundtrips as in (2), non-directional verbs are used in constructions describing multidirectional movement “round about” as in (3), where a woman is walking around in a room, and the ability to carry out the relevant type of motion as in (4), which is about a girl who is able to walk again after a serious illness.

 Potom xoditnon po komnate, vidno, čto sderživaet slezy.
 (Nabokov 1925-26)